mstarLabs/VM-Network-Architecture/README.md

 > **Note:** VLAN 30 and 40 are demonstrated by reassigning Adapter 3/4 to `LabNet_VLAN30` and `LabNet_VLAN40` as needed.
 This simulates dynamic VLAN testing within VirtualBox's 4-adapter limit.

 ---

+## Security Design Principles

+### Network Segmentation & Lease Privilege
+ - Each department is isolated into is own VLAN to minimize lateral movement risk.
+ - Inter VLAN communication is restricted explicitly based on business needs.
+### Explicit Firewall Policies
+ - No "allow all" rules (except temporary testing allowances).
+Each service port is explicitly defined.
+> VLAN20_SALES only allows TCP 53, 135, 389, 445, etc., to the Domain Controller in VLAN10_INFRA.
+### Zero Trust Emulation
+ - VLAN boundaries act as security zones.
+ - Trust is not assumed; even internal flows are controlled based on roles/policies.
+### Defense in Depth
+ - All VLANs are firewall isolated.
+ - Services such as DNS, NTP, AD DS run only on the INFRA VLAN reducing attack surface.

 ## Traffic Flow & Firewall Intent